-Obsidian help’s you develop your note-taking software skills.
+Obsidian helps you develop your note-taking skills.

 What is Obsidian?

-It is similar to creating a personal wiki but boasts a much simpler and accessible user interface—not to mention its ability to work offline.
+It is similar to creating a personal wiki but boasts a much simpler and more accessible user interface—not to mention its ability to work offline.

-Is Obsidian Secure?
+Is Obsidian secure?

-Is Obsidian one of the most secure and best notetaking app’s?
+Is Obsidian one of the most secure and best note-taking apps?

 Pros and Cons of Obsidian

-|Once installed, can be accessed anytime without the need for an active internet connection.||There is no mobile application available yet.
-However, Obsidian is relatively new, and users expect an application for smart devices to roll out sometime in the foreseeable future.|
+|There is no mobile application available yet.
+However, Obsidian is relatively new, and users expect an application for smart devices to roll out soon future.

 |The developers behind the app are extremely dedicated and actively consider user complaints.
 For this reason, you will find very few bugs or glitches when using the application.

-|Users can create mind-maps using existing markdown files.
+|Users can mind mapsnd-maps using existing markdown files.

 |When running Obsidian, you can easily adjust your window panes and split existing application windows or open new ones and display them alongside the pre-existing panes.
 This makes content cross-linking easy and convenient.
-These panes can also be moved around and resized to easily customize your user experience to best suit your needs easilyeds best.
+These panes can also be moved around and resizto customize your user experience to suit your needs easilyeds best.

-|Users can easily record a voice memo and embed it directly into any note they like.
+|Users can easily record and embed a voice memo it directly into any note they like.